Update: A Guide to Uruguay’s Legal System and Research

 vi) should not belong to social or political organizations which, by means of violence or propaganda inciting to violence, tend to destroy the basic foundation of nationality.

-The rights inherent to legal citizenship, in the cases described in (i) and (ii) may not be exercised until three years have lapsed since the citizenship was granted.
+The rights inherent to legal citizenship may not be exercised until three years have lapsed since the citizenship was granted.
 The existence of any of the reasons for suspension referred to in Article 80, will be an obstacle to granting citizenship.